#1151: Other Spec Review: TCP Socket Pool Limit Randomization

 You should also know that...

-By exploiting limits in the TCP connection pool size on Chrome, knowledge can be gained about cross-site state which would otherwise be inaccessible.
+By exploiting limits in the connection pool size on Chrome, knowledge can be gained about cross-site state which would otherwise be inaccessible.
 Specifically, it’s possible (with some statistical certainty) to evaluate the login state, visited history, or even something more specific like whether gmail has pending messages in the inbox.

 <!-- Content below this is maintained by @w3c-tag-bot -->